vipul832/grand-talks/README.md

 # Grand Talk's

-Grand talk's is application where you can create and publish you blog with all functionality of edit, delete and draft as per you requirement.Currently this project is on early state and many new update will come.Stay tune for more feature.
+Grand talk's is an application where you can create and publish your blog with all functionality of edit, deleting, and drafting as per your requirements.
+Currently, this project is in an early state and many new updates will come.
+Stay tuned for more features.

 [Demo Link](https://d1mngkfflca1b7.cloudfront.net/)